-- 3 cups leftover pork roast shredded
+- 3 cups leftover pork roast, shredded

-- 1 cup leftover cooked onions chopped
+- 1 cup chopped onions

-- 1/2 cup leftover cooked bell pepper chopped
+- 1/2 cup chopped bell pepper

-- 12 white-corn tortillas
+- 12 corn tortillas

 Preheat oven to 350F

-Spread a thin layer of reserved Enchilada Sauce on the bottom of each baking dish.
+Spread a thin layer of reserved enchilada sauce on the bottom of each baking dish.

-Bake for 10 minutes.
+Bake enchiladas for 10 minutes.